-The customers that have only a superficial knowledge of your brand might get an email listing your most popular products.
-On the other hand, you can target those customers that have put a product in the cart and quit the purchasing process with an email containing a discount.
+Customers with only a superficial knowledge of your brand might get an email listing your most popular products.
+Then, you separately target customers who have put a product in their cart but quit the purchasing process with an email that contains a discount.

-And, for those customers that have already made a purchase but haven’t come back since, you can create a special message geared towards trying to get them back.
+And, for customers who have already made a purchase but haven’t returned again, you can create a unique message geared toward trying to get them back.

 St. Jude’s Children’s Research Hospital does this very effectively:

-They use emotion both in their image and body copy, which works perfectly for the brand.
+They evoke emotion in their image and body copy, which works perfectly for the brand.

-This next dynamic email template shows us how you can use multiple data points to send your audience tailored emails.
+This following dynamic email template shows how you can use multiple data points to send your audience-tailored emails.

-By examining this newsletter, you can tell three things: it’s intended for men, it targets people of a certain profession, and it was likely sent during a traditionally rainy season.
+By examining this newsletter, you can tell three things: it’s intended for men, it targets a particular profession, and it was likely sent during the rainy season.

-When you combine demographic, behavior, and contextual data, you can create a powerful message that will likely increase your chances of getting conversions.
+When you combine demographical, behavioral, and contextual data, you can create a powerful message that will likely increase your chances of getting conversions.

-If you want to take things even further and capitalize on personalization to the fullest, you might want to personalize the content of the email – not just the offer.
+If you want to take things even further and capitalize on personalization to the fullest, you might want to personalize the content of the email itself—not just the offer.

 Here at Hyperise, we call that hyper-personalization.
-It’s a technique that uses customer data such as their name, occupation, job title, profile picture, location, and other data points to send smart messages that leverage advanced personalization.
+It’s a technique that uses customer data—such as their name, occupation, job title, profile picture, location, or other data points—to send smart messages that leverage this method of advanced personalization.

 This approach can be particularly effective in B2B sales, where each lead needs to be approached on a case-to-case basis.
-To create deep relationships and show your prospects how seriously you take your job, hyper-personalization might be just the thing you need.
+Hyper-personalization is a great tool to help create deep relationships and show your prospects how seriously you take your job.

 Here is how it looks when applied to LinkedIn outreach: